 Living on the coast, constantly battling salty air?
 Your paint will likely require more frequent touch-ups than a home nestled in a mild, dry climate.
 Think about the everyday elements impacting your house:

 - Intense Sun: The sun’s UV rays gradually fade and deteriorate even the most durable exterior paint, causing it to lose vibrancy and protection.
 Painting professionals often note that homes facing south or west see the most sun damage.
+The UV radiation literally breaks down the chemical bonds of the paint binders, turning the protective film into a fine powder.

 - Moisture and Humidity: These conditions create a breeding ground for mildew and mold, impacting your paint’s appearance and longevity.
 Excess humidity can also cause paint to bubble and peel.
 Strong winds can also cause damage over time.
+In areas with high moisture, the paint must act as a waterproof seal while still allowing some interior vapor to escape.

 - Extreme Temperatures: From scorching summers to freezing winters, temperature fluctuations put stress on exterior paint, making it contract and expand, eventually leading to cracking and peeling.